I’ve been asked how I got published. The answer is simple...I lied. That’s right, I lied.

 It’s empowering to be with others who share your passion, no matter where you are in your career.
 I highly recommend it.

 I do believe writing the book of your heart (i.e. my grossly overwritten vampire tome) is important, but knowing what’s marketable is not stupid.
 I wanted more people than just my mom to read my books!
 So I just kept at it, read industry blogs and entered contests...

 Oh, and I lied.

 The publishing industry has changed and continues to change.
 With digital reading devices now in the game, viable options for writers are endless.
 I have extremely talented friends who publish traditionally through NY and equally as talented friends who are publishing independently.
-Many writers are doing both, very successfully.
+Many writers (like me) are doing both, very successfully.

 The bottom line is that you have to write a good book and then you have to never give up.
 And while you’re 'never giving up,' you have to write more good books.
 It’s a wonderful thing to have a job where you can work in your underpants.

 Writing may seem like a solitary sport, but it’s not.
 A critique partner, other writing friends, spell check, Coke® with extra ice in a styrofoam cup, an awesome cover artist and a great editor are just a few of the things I think every writer needs.

 So that’s my story.
 I’m not sure how good the lesson is, but the ending is happy.
 I love happy endings.